Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Application

 \subsection{Analyze Joint Longitudinal Records with Different Time Structures}

-In this section, we employed the proposed parallel LBGM to explore the joint development of reading and mathematics ability, where we kept all nine measurement occasions of reading ability but only the measurements of mathematics ability in the spring semesters (i.e., Wave $2$, $4$, $6$, $7$, $8$, and $9$).
-With this setup, both the initial status and the number of measurement occasions of the two abilities were different.
-Figure \ref{fig:Bi_traj_diff} demonstrates the model implied curves on the smooth lines of each ability from this model.
-From the figure, we can see that the model-implied trajectories only changed slightly from those in Figure \ref{fig:Bi_traj} due to fewer measurement occasions in mathematics ability, but it still sufficiently captured the smooth lines of observed individual data.
+In this section, we use the proposed parallel LBGM to investigate the joint development trajectories of reading and mathematics abilities, where we kept all nine measurement occasions of reading ability but only the measurements of mathematics ability in the spring semesters (i.e., Wave $2$, $4$, $6$, $7$, $8$, and $9$).
+In this configuration, both the initial statuses and the numbers of measurement occasions differ between the two abilities.
+Figure \ref{fig:Bi_traj_diff} illustrates the model-implied curves superimposed on the smooth lines representing each ability in this model.
+The figure reveals that the model-implied trajectories vary only minimally from those presented in Figure \ref{fig:Bi_traj} due to fewer measurement occasions in mathematics ability, but it still sufficiently captured the smooth lines of observed individual data.

 \figurehere{6}